-In 2017 and 2018, reserve releases were £435 million and £404 million respectively, with 2018 benefiting from a £51 million amount as a result of DLG assuming a higher Ogden discount rate of 0%.
-Prior year releases in Motor continued to reduce.
-At H1 19, releases were £172 million including a strengthening of £17 million as a result of the movement of the Ogden discount rate to -0.25%.
+In 2018 and 2019, reserve releases were £404 million and £295 million respectively, and prior year releases in Motor continue to reduce.
+2018 benefited from a £51 million amount as a result of DLG assuming a higher Ogden discount rate of 0%.
+In contrast, at YE19, there was a reserve increase of £17 million as a result of the movement of the Ogden discount rate to -0.25%.

-Financial flexibility: Relatively low leverage and strong earnings coverage
+Financial flexibility: Leverage has increased in 2019 but expected to remain relatively low, and strong earnings coverage

 We view DLG's overall financial flexibility as very good.
-Adjusted financial leverage increased slightly at YE 18 but remained low at 14.9% (YE 17: 14.6%), including £260 million of dated subordinated notes and £347 million of restricted tier 1 securities, which qualify for equity credit from us, together with bank debt and an operating lease expense adjustment.
-Although leverage will likely be pressured by the Group's dividend policy, we expect it to remain relatively low in relation to the A1 IFSR.
+Adjusted financial leverage reduced slightly at YE19 and remained low at 14.4% (YE18: 15%), including £259 million of dated subordinated notes and £347 million of restricted tier 1 securities, which qualify for equity credit from us, together with bank debt and an operating lease liability.
+In June 2020, DLG issued £260 million of dated subordinated Tier 2 notes which in itself on a pro-forma YE19 basis will increase adjusted financial leverage by around 7% points.
+However, although leverage will likely be pressured by the Group's dividend policy, we expect it to remain relatively low in relation to the A1 IFSR.

-Earnings coverage is strong, averaging around 13x over the past five years at YE 18.
+Earnings coverage is strong, averaging around 13x over the past five years at YE19.